folio-org/ui-ldp/bin/README.md

 * [`add-tq-repo.js`](add-tq-repo.js) configures the nominated service with a set or reporting repositories to be used in the **Run report** tab of the app.
 Running this is equivalent to editing the set of repositories in **Settings** &rarr; **Reporting** &rarr; **Report repositories**.

-THese scripts are written in module-aware Node, and use [the FolioJS library](https://github.com/MikeTaylor/foliojs) for access to FOLIO.
+These scripts are written in module-aware Node, and use [the FolioJS library](https://github.com/MikeTaylor/foliojs) for access to FOLIO.